-During the last few years, the County has invested dollars and devoted staff hours toward the development of an initiative to support technology business start-ups.
-This effort has been pursued in cooperation with the Naval Air Warfare Center Aircraft Division Technology Transfer Office, the UMD UAS UROC, and the Maryland Technology Development Corporation (TEDCO).
-Called Southern Maryland Innovates, this initiative has matured to the point where there is collaboration and joint programing with St. Mary's, Charles, and Calvert County offices of economic development.
+During the last few years, the County has invested dollars and devoted staff hours toward the support of technology business start-ups.
+The effort is with cooperation from the Naval Air Warfare Center Aircraft Division Technology Transfer Office, the UMD UAS UROC, and the Maryland Technology Development Corporation (TEDCO).
 Furthermore, the Technology Transfer Offices of both the Naval Surface Warfare Centers at Indian Head in Charles County and Dahlgren in King Georges County, VA are actively participating along with the College of Southern Maryland Entrepreneur and Innovation Institute and the Maryland Department of Commerce.

 One of the department's strategic priorities is to attract and retain a young and talented workforce.
 In 2019, the Department of Economic Development engaged a firm who conducted an in-depth focus group with young professionals (19-37 years old) to determine satisfaction with the area and identify desired amenities.
 This focus group continues to serve as a way of engaging the younger workforce in St. Mary's County's economic growth and quality of life improvement, creating representatives and liaisons to the broader community.
-The Department launched a multi-faceted, yearlong, talent attraction campaign focusing on a healthy work/life balance made possible by the proximity of quality-of-life assets to work locations in St. Mary's County.
+The Department continues to focus on multi-faceted, talent attraction messaging, focusing on a healthy work/life balance made possible by the proximity of quality-of-life assets to work locations in St. Mary's County.